h4ck3rk3y/h4ck3rk3y.github.io/projects.md

 - **[http-webdav-scan](https://nmap.org/nsedoc/scripts/http-webdav-scan.html)** - This script is used to discover webdav instances.
 It lists methods exposed to non authenticated users, internal ips and files indexed by the WEBDAV instance.

-- **[http-vuln-cve2015-1427](https://nmap.org/nsedoc/scripts/http-vuln-cve2015-1427.html)** - A script that checks for Remote Code Execution Vulnerabilities in Elastic Search instances.
+- **[http-vuln-cve2015-1427](https://nmap.org/nsedoc/scripts/http-vuln-cve2015-1427.html)** - A script that checks for Remote Code Execution Vulnerabilities in Elasticsearch instances.

-- **[NTLM Auth in the HTTP Library](https://nmap.org/nsedoc/lib/http.html)** I added NTLM authentication support to Nmaps HTTP Library.
+- **[NTLM Auth in the HTTP Library](https://nmap.org/nsedoc/lib/http.html)** I added NTLM authentication support to Nmap’s HTTP Library.

 #### Nmap scripts and libraries not yet in trunk

-- **[Repository Link](https://svn.nmap.org/nmap-exp/gyani/)** I have written plenty of updates and bugfixes for the Nmap Scripting Engine.
+- **[Repository Link](https://svn.nmap.org/nmap-exp/gyani/)** I have written plenty of updates and bug fixes for the Nmap Scripting Engine.
 There are more new scripts and some libraries that are not yet in the main trunk but soon will be.

 ## Talks